In today’s post, I want to write what I consider to be the status of the network marketing Industry as of 2018.

 You might lose some people initially by telling them the truth, but I’d rather lose someone because of it, then have someone join the business, get disgruntled, quit, and then set up a negative website about our industry.

-In review, this is the status of the MLM Industry is 2016 as I see it.
+In review, this is the status of the network marketing Industry in 2018 as I see it.
 Our industry is great, but yes, we have problems just like any other industry.
 What we really need to do is police ourselves internally and make a few minor changes for the better.

 I believe both companies and distributors have a responsibility to do this.
 What do you think?
+What do you think is the status of the network marketing industry?
 Leave a comment below to share your thoughts.
 I look forward to hearing from you.